A uniquely personal exploration of the origins of international law, centring on the Nuremberg Trials, the city of Lviv and a secret family history

 Dazzling, shatttering.
 East West Street is one of the most extraordinary books that I have ever read.

 Philippe Sands is Professor of Law at University College London and a practising barrister at Matrix Chambers.
 He frequently appears before international courts, including the International Criminal Court and the World Court in The Hague, and has been involved in many of the most important cases of recent years, including Pinochet, Congo, Yugoslavia, Rwanda, Iraq and Guantanamo.
-His previous books include LAWLESS WORLD (on the illegality of the Iraq war), and TORTURE TEAM (on the embrace of torture by the Bush Administration).
+He is the author of LAWLESS WORLD (on the illegality of the Iraq war), TORTURE TEAM (on the embrace of torture by the Bush Administration) and the SUNDAY TIMES bestselling EAST WEST STREET.
 He is a frequent contributor to the FINANCIAL TIMES, GUARDIAN, NEW YORK REVIEW OF BOOKS and VANITY FAIR, makes regular appearances on radio and television, and serves on the boards of English PEN and the Hay Festival.